-The Escola Internacional de Alphaville mission is to promote the development of children and young adults to becoming global citizens who contribute to a better world.
+The Escola Internacional de Alphaville purpose is Love to transform lives.
 This has been our main guiding factor since the school opened its doors in the year 2000.

 Learning with significance is what we firmly believe in, and this type of learning thrives in a safe and welcoming environment where experiences become fond, lifelong memories.
 A caring and compassionate education, in contrary to content-driven, is laden with enriching, valuable experiences that transfer to any place and time.